fshostme/docs/docs/cs2/becomeadmin.md

 <span style={{paddingLeft: '0.25rem', paddingRight: '0.25rem', paddingTop: '1px', paddingBottom: '1px', backgroundColor: '#4F46E5', color: '#ffffff', fontWeight: '600', borderRadius: '0.25rem'}}>PRO server only</span>

-**There are two different methods to do this, as shown in the videos below.**
+**There are two different methods to do this Chat or In-Game Console, as shown in the videos below.**
 <details style={{
   '--docusaurus-details-summary-arrow-size': '0',
   '--docusaurus-details-summary-arrow': 'none',